Explicit Credit Assignment through Local Rewards and Dependence Graphs in Multi-Agent Reinforcement Learning: Method

 The subtlety of lemma \ref{lem:graph-approx} is the use of the approximated graph $\mathcal G'$ instead of $\mathcal G$ in the policy gradient while using samples from $\mathbf P$.
 The existence of the kernel $\mathbf P'_{\mathcal G'}$ is to only guarantee that $\mathcal G'$ represents something sensible but is not used otherwise.
-Lemma \ref{lem:graph-approx} suggests a theoretical approach for estimating such a dependence graph through a model-based approach; by learning a dynamic model $\mathbf P'$, then the induced graph $\mathcal G'$ gives small-bias estimation of the gradient as long as the model prediction error is small.
-However, directly estimating the total variation in (\ref{eq:lem_approx}) of the world model can be very challenging because it usually involves learning a high-dimensional, complex next-state distribution.
+While Lemma \ref{lem:graph-approx} can be applied to any approximated graphs, including the heuristic ones, it also suggests a theoretical approach for estimating such a dependence graph through a model-based approach; by learning a dynamic model $\mathbf P'$, then the induced graph $\mathcal G'$ gives small-bias estimation of the gradient as long as the model prediction error is small.
+However, estimating the total variation in (\ref{eq:lem_approx}) of the world model can be challenging because it usually involves learning a high-dimensional, complex next-state distribution.
 Furthermore, it is unclear how to extract a dependence graph from a learned world model in practice.
 We next consider this quantity in a slightly different form.

 For a given proper graph $\mathcal G'$, we let $\mathbf P_{\mathcal G'}$ be the probability of next states conditional on the graph structure of $\mathcal G'$, i.e.

 When $\mathcal G'$ encompasses all edges in $\mathcal G$, then $\mathbf P_{\mathcal G'}$ recovers $\mathbf P$, otherwise, $\mathbf P_{\mathcal G'}$ is a marginal probability of $\mathbf P$ whose marginalization is edges present in $\mathcal G$ but not in $\mathcal G'$.
 By definition, $\mathbf P_{\mathcal G'}$ is a transition kernel that admits $\mathcal G'$ as its dependence graph (it is, in fact, the best approximated $\mathbf P'$ on $\mathcal G'$).
 Pinsker's inequality gives us an upper bound